 The Law on Croatian Citizenship does not allow minors to acquire Croatian citizenship independently of their parents.
 According to art.
-13, there are three possibilities for a child to acquire Croatian citizenship through naturalisation: (1) if both parents acquire citizenship by naturalisation; (2) if only one parent acquires citizenship by naturalisation and the child lives in the Republic of Croatia; or (3) if only one parent acquires citizenship by naturalisation and the other is a stateless person or a person of unknown citizenship and the child is living abroad.
-Finally, according to art.
-14, a child adopted by a Croatian citizen can be naturalised according to the facilitated procedure even if he or she does not meet the prerequisites defined in art.
-8.1.1-4.
+13, there are three possibilities for a child to acquire Croatian citizenship through naturalisation: (1) if both parents acquire citizenship by naturalisation; (2) if only one parent acquires citizenship by naturalisation and the child lives and has a legal residency in the Republic of Croatia; or (3) if only one parent acquires citizenship by naturalisation and the other is a stateless person or a person of unknown citizenship and the child is living abroad.